AmarjithTK/smartDots/README.md

  ### TODOS for freetime, only when lots of free

+    fzf fuzzy finder
+    use bluez or something else than blueman maybe blueberry good alternative add some volume limiter and autoeq for that too, prolly don't worth the time spent

     amVim is the vimextension that works very well on polybar add battery : battery percent